What is a One Button Studio?

 The PSU approach utilizes a Mac computer running the OBS app.
 Once a USB “record” button is pressed by the user, the app counts down from 5 seconds and then begins recording.
 The app displays what is being recorded back to the user via a monitor connected to the Mac.
 To automate studio lighting, the app is configured to optionally work with Indigo Home Control Software, which must be purchased.
 Some bugs have been reported with connecting current versions of Mac OS, Indigo software, and Blackmagic software required for the capture device.
 To assist DIY builders, an extensive equipment list and a 39 page setup guide have been published, along with workarounds for some of the known issues.

-Many Revolution Lightboard customers have configured recording studios using the open source OBS plans published by Penn State.
-The total dollar value to purchase the one button studio components, including a basic video camera is around $5200 plus setup and configuration time.
+Many early Revolution Lightboard customers configured recording studios using the open source OBS plans published by Penn State.
+The total dollar value to purchase the one button studio components, including a basic video camera is around $5,000 plus setup and configuration time.
 If you are interested in learning more, all of the details of the Penn State System can be found here.

 Magewell One Button Recorder